iewaij/idinn-streamlit/docs/get_started/get_started.rst

 Training
 --------

-This controller needs to be trained to find the optimal weights in the neural network.
+The selected controller needs to be trained to find the optimal neural-network parameters.

 .. code-block:: python